 So, you have a great product idea, or even a better idea for an existing product.
 But why?
 Why are you creating this product, what problem does it solve, how does it help people?
 If your first answer is ‘because I’d use it’, then we should do some market research to make sure.
 Working with startups and entrepreneurs a lot, I’ve come across some amazing ideas that almost no one would use.
 Knowing your why helps us to tell your story through the product.
 People get behind products that have a great story and makes their life easier.

 If you haven’t done your own market research, a good designer will offer to do that for you.
 We’ll put together things like a market strategy, SWOT analysis, and information on your competition’s products.
 But whether we do it or you do it, you should at least have a basic understanding of who you are marketing the product to.
 It guides us if we do the research, and it helps us with the design of the product.
 You might have an awesome product idea, but maybe it works for two very different markets, like babies and seniors!
-Look at diapers, both age groups use it, but the product is designed very differently for each market.
+Look at diapers.
+While both age groups use it, the product is designed and marketed differently for each user.
 Knowing who we are designing for, their budget, lifestyle, and age to name a few metrics, helps us create a product they will use, and you can sell successfully.

 We design to solve the problem, fixing a pain point in someone’s life.
 Maybe that pain point is not hearing the best audio possible, or maybe it’s not wanting to cobble together your own product, or maybe it’s a problem you see frequently for people you interact with.
 Industrial Design is about solving problems, and we’re happy to work with you whether you have a product idea, or just want to solve a problem but don’t have any idea how to.